MichaelHDesigns/marmara-explorer-install/README.md

 ## Acknowledgements
 The installation script of @DeckerSU in [here](https://github.com/DeckerSU/komodo-explorers-install) was modified to work for single chain i.e. Marmarachain.
 Special thanks to @DeckerSu for their hardwork and special thanks to @pbca26 for their valuable contributions, assistance and guide while getting the explorer work.

+Gratitude and appreciations are extended to @pbca26 for implementing the mongodb integration along with marmaraamountstat rpc call and upgrading the node explorer to version 8.

 Improvements are welcomed through PR.